joobn72/microservices/patterns/apigateway.md

 * Network performance is different for different types of clients.
 For example, a mobile network is typically much slower and has much higher latency than a non-mobile network.
 And, of course, any WAN is much slower than a LAN.
 This means that a native mobile client uses a network that has very difference performance characteristics than a LAN used by a server-side web application.
 The server-side web application can make multiple requests to backend services without impacting the user experience where as a mobile client can only make a few.

+* The number of service instances and their locations (host+port) changes dynamically

 * Partitioning into services can change over time and should be hidden from clients

 ## Solution